 Admission and application

 The MSD is a specialized master’s degree.
 Thus, specific admission criterion have to be fulfilled.
 The admission requirements and the application process for the MSD 2017 are clearly fixed and organized.

-The study regulations (Studienordnung, in German) and guidelines (English translation; original in German: Wegleitung) inform about the formal aspects of the MSD 2017, incl. admission requirements and procedure, curriculum, focal areas, assessments etc.
+The study regulations (Studienordnung, in German) and guidelines (English translation; original in German: Wegleitung) inform about the formal aspects of the MSD 2017, incl. admission requirements and procedure, curriculum, focus areas, assessments etc.

 Module structure (study regulations § 7)

-The MSD has a modular structure (details in the study regulations § 7 and guidelines section 4).
+The MSD has a modular structure (for details see study regulations § 7 and guidelines section 4).
 Students choose one focus area out of three, according to their abilities and interests in writing the master's thesis.